A disturbing incident from Robert Durst's past recalled at hearing

 During a pre-trial hearing, ex-cop James Varian, 77, read from a decades-old report he and his partner wrote about their investigation, including an interview with Kevin and Anne Doyle, who lived across the hall from the Dursts in a Manhattan apartment building.

-Varian said the Doyles recalled that at one point before she vanished, a pajama-clad Kathie Durst had climbed out out her apartment onto a balcony and knocked on their window.
+Varian said the Doyles recalled that at one point before she vanished, a pajama-clad Kathie Durst had climbed out of her apartment onto a balcony and knocked on their window.

 She told the couple "Bob had beat her and he wanted to kill her," Varian's report said.
 She also claimed that her husband "had a gun and [she] was afraid of being shot" and that she had hid in a bathroom for two hours.